Quantum limits for stationary force sensing: Optical interferometric position meter with an auxiliary spin system

-An important practical example of a stationary optical position meter with $\sigma \ne 0$ is the negative-mass-reference-frame scheme of Refs.~\cite{Hammerer_PRL_102_020501_2009, Moeller_Nature_547_191_2017} mentioned previously.
-In this scheme the same light sequentially probes a mechanical position $x$ (using an ordinary interferometric position meter) and interacts with the collective spin of an atomic ensemble.
+An important practical example of a stationary optical position meter with $\sigma \ne 0$ is the negative-mass-reference-frame scheme of Refs.~\cite{Hammerer_PRL_102_020501_2009, Moeller_Nature_547_191_2017} mentioned previously (see Refs.~\cite{Tsang_PRX_2_031016_2012,Polzik_AnnPhys_527_A15_2014} for a more general discussion).
+In this scheme the same light sequentially probes a mechanical position $x$ (using an ordinary interferometric position meter) and the collective spin of an atomic ensemble.
 The second interaction can be viewed as a measurement of the position $x_{\rm spin}$ of an effective harmonic oscillator with negative effective mass and an eigenfrequency equal to the Larmor precession frequency of the spin ensemble~\cite{Julsgaard_Nature_413_400_2001}.
 It is interesting that this scheme can be considered both as a QND measurement of the autocommuting variable $x+x_{\rm spin}$ as well as a back-action-evading measurement with frequency-dependent $S_{xF}$.
+The scheme can also be implemented with two atomic spin oscillators that have effective masses with opposite signs, realizing an ac magnetometer~\cite{Wasilewski_PRL_104_133601_2010}.

 The quantum noise spectral densities for this scheme, in the particular case of a broadband and resonance-tuned interferometer, are calculated in Appendix~\ref{app:neg_mass},